bmuschko/cks-crash-course/exercises/02-tls-ingress/solution/solution.md

 $ kubectl apply -f setup.yaml
 namespace/t75 created
 deployment.apps/nginx-deployment created
-service/nginx-service created
+service/accounting-service created
 ```

 The objects create can be queried for.
-We create a Deployment named `nginx-deployment` with three replicas.
+We create a Deployment named `nginx-deployment` with three replicas, and a Service named `accounting-service` of type `ClusterIP`.

 ```
 $ kubectl get all -n t75